fabdul88/fabdul88/README.md

 Hey there,

 I'm Abdul, a full-stack Web Developer based in Vancouver BC, Who is passionate about building user-friendly, easy-to-use single page applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
-I'm Currently learning Next.js, and looking to collaborate on Open-Source projects, with a goal to be more involved in the Community.
+I'm Currently learning Next.js, and looking to collaborate on Open-Source projects, with a goal to be involved in the Community.
 I'm also open to having a chat about **Anything Web Development Related**.

 Want to know more about me?
 [Check out my portfolio](https://www.abdulfarhan.com)